bravetools/bravetools/docs/examples/reprodibility-bioinformatics.md

 ## Our solution

 We found that our issues could be largely addressed through System Containers.
 Our researchers could once more focus on experiments and not devops, whilst ensuring efficiency, scalability, security, and reproducibility of all pipelines.
-Bellow we provide an overview of our typical Bioinformatics research environment and how Bravetools can be used to build, scale, and publish all dependencies.
+Below we provide an overview of our typical Bioinformatics research environment and how Bravetools can be used to build, scale, and publish all dependencies.

 > **NOTE**: System Containers are not a replacement for Docker.
 They are a replacement for VMs.
 Docker can be easily deployed inside LXD containers, a feature we take advantage of in production.